 If you notice a leak and do not know how to fix it yourself, then call a trusted plumber to assess and address the issue.
 Untreated leaks can create huge problems down the line as water damage will cause issues with mold, mildew or the need to replace walls and cabinets depending on where the leak occurs.

-We all want to live in a nice community where our neighbors care about the look and feel of the environment.
-During April and local Earth Day events, we can all appreciate the effort to clean parks and other eyesores that have a negative impact on our community.
+We all want to live in a nice community.
+We want our neighbors care about the look and feel of the environment.
+Throughout April and local Earth Day events, find a community event.
+We can all appreciate the effort to clean parks and other eyesores.
+As a result, we can improve our community.

 At SolvIt, we preach the benefits of preventative maintenance to keep our homes in good shape.
-From understanding air flow to water quality, the way we treat our homes, not only impacts our health, but it also impacts our surroundings.
+From understanding air flow to water quality, the way we treat our homes, impacts our health and our surroundings.
 If there are any questions on how to improve your home systems to help the environment, give us a call today!